stealthman22/100-days-of-code/log.md

 DAY 3(repeat)  #100 Days Of Code

 I spent quality time coding today.
 I was able to decide just what I want my technical documentation page project on FCC to look like.
 Building a React docs https://github.com/stealthman22/tech-doc-page/tree/master ...well of course i am copying most of their html ( I never said i was a react pro...well for now).
 So I am going to build either a landing page for it or an image slider.
 Also I learnt some amazing productivity hack in linux, for downloading batch video files check here: https://itsfoss.com/download-youtube-linux/ and https://youtu.be/dMXzoHTTvi0.

+DAy 4

+Put more work into the Html of my technical documentation page #freecodecamp.
+Done with it now.
+Over to basic stylings.
+Will be using flexbox or grid.
+Wonder if Just a simple landing page or a slider would be better. https://codepen.io/alara_joel_stealth/pen/moxQjO

+DAY 5
+Learnt a lot about escaping HTML elements, which help you to render raw source code on your webpage eficiently without needing javascript.
+Yes it won't be as nice as the js approach with all its syntax highlighting; but it does get the job done. tHis online tool made it such a breeze through:https://www.freeformatter.com/html-escape.html.